ryu-iku/CleanDataProject/README.md

 There are 7 parts in run_analysis.R:
 ### 0. Read data files to make data frames.
-  * 4 data frames is made for using:
+  * 4 data frames are made for using:
    `activity_labels`
    `features`
    `train_sets`